erme07/simple-modal-js/README.md

 # Simple Modal JS

-A simple library for generating modal windows using JavaScript.
+Simple Modal JS is a lightweight, dependency-free library for creating customizable modal windows using JavaScript configuration objects.
+Developers can easily adjust the design, behavior, and other aspects of the modal without the need to write any CSS.

+Ideal for developers looking for a quick, flexible, and easily integrable solution to display modal content in the browser.

 ## Installation